jmarshrossney/plankton_ml/README.md

 ### Feature extraction

-Experiment testing workflows by using [https://sci.vision/#/model/resnet50-plankton](this plankton model from SciVision) to extract features from images for use in similarity search, clustering, etc.
+Experiment testing workflows by using [this plankton model from SciVision](https://sci.vision/#/model/resnet50-plankton) to extract features from images for use in similarity search, clustering, etc.

 ### TBC (object store upload, derived classifiers, etc)